Agenda for Thursday, October 3, 2019

 - Participants will recall the the application of Cosmetic Facial Acupuncture.

-In this session we will review the up-to-date evidence on both conventional and integrative therapies for itch.
-We will focus on all ages, especially the elderly where itch without a rash (pruritus sine materia) is more common, as well as localized pruritus such as genital, scalp, and notalgia paresthetica.
+In this session we will review the up-to-date evidence on both conventional and integrative therapies for itchy, inflammatory skin conditions such as atopic dermatitis.
+We will focus on all ages, especially the elderly where itch without a rash (pruritus sine materia) is more common, as well as localized pruritus such as genital, scalp, and notalgia paresthetica, and will focus on approaches, treatments, and principles that every single participant can take home and use, regardless of their tradition.

-- Participants will identify common underlying causes of itch.
+- Participants will identify common underlying causes of itch and inflammation.

 - Participants will examine the rationale for an extended ladder for refractory disease, including integrative medicine.